yvonneventure/100dayofpython/030 Advanced Python/README.md

     <meta charset="UTF-8">
     <title>{% block title %}{% endblock %}</title>
     <style>
-{% block block_name %}   ## now all pages use this base.html template will have a background color of purple body{
+{% block block_name %}  <!--now all pages use this base.html template will have a background color of purple-->
+body{
     background: purple;
 }